vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/3.upgrade-nebula-graph/upgrade-nebula-graph-to-260.md

   !!! note

-        If this step goes wrong on any server, take the logs in `${nebula-new}/logs/` to the [Nebula Graph community](https://discuss.nebula-graph.io/) for help. **Stop upgrading.
+        If this step goes wrong on any server, take the logs in `${nebula-new}/logs/` to the [NebulaGraph community](https://discuss.nebula-graph.io/) for help. **Stop upgrading.
 Stop all the Meta servers, Storage servers, and Graph servers.
-Start the Nebula Graph services from the old directories.**
+Start the NebulaGraph services from the old directories.**

-10. Connect to Nebula Graph with the new versions of [Nebula Console](https://github.com/vesoft-inc/nebula-console).
-Verify if the Nebula Graph services are available and if the data can be accessed normally.
+10. Connect to NebulaGraph with the new versions of [Nebula Console](https://github.com/vesoft-inc/nebula-console).
+Verify if the NebulaGraph services are available and if the data can be accessed normally.
 Make sure that the command parameters, including the IP address and port of the Graph Service, are the same as the old one.

     ```ngql
     nebula> SHOW HOSTS;